AI-in-Health/RiskAgent/README.md

 ## 🚀 Quick Start

-We provide a simple demo for the risk agent pipeline, which can be found at `evaluate/riskagent_demo.ipynb`.
+We provide a simple demo for the risk agent pipeline, which can be found at `evaluate/riskagent_demo.ipynb` and `evaluate/riskagent_demo_auto.ipynb`.

 This supports report summary of risk prediction by a given patient information using RiskAgent model with just a simple setup.